The Medich Foundation supports the communities that we invest, live and operate in.

 Research Starter Grants

 The prestigious Sydney Children’s Hospitals Foundation Research Starter Grants provide crucial support to promising young paediatric or established researchers with an innovative idea.
 The funding enables them to conduct pilot projects to investigate better diagnosis, prevention and treatment options to save and improve the lives of sick or injured children.

 In 2018, The Medich Foundation supported the Starter Grant awarded to Felicity Wright for her cancer research, Thiotepa Kinetics and Genomics Study that looks at the blood levels of chemotherapy given as part of a transplant conditioning regimen.

-Due to commence later this year, the Medich Foundation is also supporting Associate Professor David Ziegler with his work to further develop the Medication Reminder Smartphone Application.
+The Medich Foundation is also supporting Associate Professor David Ziegler with his work on the Medication Reminder Smartphone Application.
 Acute Lymphoblastic Leukaemia (ALL) is the most common cancer to affect children and this app is a new approach to improving medication compliance in patients on maintenance therapy – which ultimately could lead to improved cure rates.

 Kids Research is the research division of the Sydney Children’s Hospitals Network.